Ghana offering African Americans the chance to move to Africa

 “We have our arms wide open, ready to welcome you home.
 Please take advantage, come home, build a life in Ghana.
 You do not have to stay where you are not wanted forever, you have a choice and Africa is waiting for you,” she said.

-The Ghanian government has now earmarked 200 hectares (500 acres) of land, which could provide space be enough for 1,500 families, according to a report in the Washington Post.
+The Ghanaian government has now earmarked 200 hectares (500 acres) of land, which could provide space be enough for 1,500 families, according to a report in the Washington Post.

 “We want to remind our kin over there that there is a place you can escape to,” Ghana Tourism Authority chief executive Akwasi Agyeman told the newspaper.